mirouhh/advent_of_code/2025/Day_01_Secret_Entrance/README.md

 Because the dial points at `0` a total of three times during this process, the password in this example is **`3`**.

 Analyze the rotations in your attached document. **What's the actual password to open the door?**

+My puzzle answer was 1081.
+That was correct!